fscelliott/docsdonewell/_portfolio/cutting-docs-by-improving-ux.md

 ## Initial task

+## Goals and results

 My assignment was to document a feature that allowed two different programs to hand off read/write access to a device.
 (An analogy in the consumer electronics world would be interacting with a TV using both a remote control and an iPad.)

-## Goals and results

 I initially focused on rewriting the existing 1.0 documentation for the 2.0 release, but I quickly realized that the existing documentation was difficult to read because the feature was hard to use.
 I therefore voluntarily took on the role of providing UX feedback and shaping the "microcopy" for UI elements--the text on dialogues, buttons, and displays.
-In the end, I cut the existing 1.0 documentation roughly in half for the 2.0 release.
+In the end, I:
+- cut the existing 1.0 documentation roughly in half for the 2.0 release
+- had a hand in 80% of the UI text
+- influenced a couple of key user interactions.